Boston Opera House: History

 Unheated, the building fell prey to extensive water damage, severely damaging the electrical system and the decorative plaster interior of the auditorium.
 The company's costumes, collected for decades and stored under the damaged roof, were lost.
 In 1996, the former opera company relinquished ownership of the building.

-Mayor Thomas Menino, with the aid of Senator Edward Kennedy (whose father, Joseph, was the first owner), helped to get the theater landmark status in 1999 through the Boston Landmarks Commission.
-After a series of failed or delayed development proposals, the Clear Channel Company agreed to renovate the theater.
+Mayor Thomas Menino, with the aid of Senator Edward Kennedy (whose father, Joseph, was RKO's founder and original financier), helped to get the theater landmark status in 1999 through the Boston Landmarks Commission.
+After a series of failed or delayed development proposals, Clear Channel's live/concert division, today's Live Nation, agreed to renovate the theater.
 The need to enlarge the trapezoidal stage house into the street between buildings provoked a multi-year court fight with the neighboring Tremont on the Commons condominium building, whose concerns with fire safety were eventually overcome with the persuasion of Mayor Menino.

 The Boston opera community welcomed the efforts of Mayor Menino and Clear Channel to refurbish the Opera House and the damaged interior was restored in a $38 million renovation.
 It reopened on July 16, 2004, with the Broadway production of The Lion King.
-Clear Channel kept the historic theater busy and active with long runs of touring Broadway musicals and pop concerts.
-While its agreement with city included a clause that opera be produced at least two weeks a year, no opera company has yet returned to make the Opera House its home.
+Live Nation has kept the historic theater busy and active with long runs of touring Broadway musicals and pop concerts.
+Though the theater was re-designed with opera in mind and Live Nation's development agreement includes a clause requiring the production of opera for fourteen days per year, the Opera House is a current-day misnomer, as opera has yet to take place in the renovated venue.

 The current owner of the theater is Boston Opera House Ventures, LLC, a partnership of local Boston businessmen Don Law and David Mugar.
 Its primary tenants are Broadway Across America, Boston Uprising and the Boston Ballet.
 Home to Boston Ballet's annual production of The Nutcracker since 2005, the theater became the company's permanent home in 2009.